 The Hish-Qu-Ten are a weird offshoot of the Yautja that appeared in the Predator: Forever Midnight book.
-The Hish-Qu-Ten children are called spawnlings and a Predator can have half a dozen of them at once.
+The Hish-Qu-Ten children are called spawnlings (also mockingly called "Floor Creepers") and a Predator can have half a dozen of them at once.
 The spawnlings are born from a female Predator, but a Hish-Qu-Ten can change their genders involuntarily at random times.
 Instead of taking their children to educative hunts, the Hish-Qu-Ten use remote-controlled humans that their spawnlings can use to attack others.
 The children see through the eyes of the humans and can control their movements.
 These humans can even be women and children.
 The spawnings take one of the Predator names of their parents, ie. one of the sons of Shesh-Kuk was Shesh-Terk.

 In Aliens vs. Predator: Deadliest of the Species, a female Predator named Big Mama had her teenage children kidnapped by the employees of a greedy mega-corporation named Montcalm-Delacroix et Cie.
 She had great affection for her children and this was the driving her to join forces with Ash Parnall to fight the corporation.
 She was compared to a fierce female lion fighting for offspring by Ash.
 In the end, she gains them back although the reunion is never shown.
 There seemed to be four of them sleeping peacefully in stasis pods, while their mother watched over them.

-In The Predator, Rory McKenna, the son of Quinn McKenna, acquired a Predator mask and wore for Halloween as a costume.
+In Predator, Rory McKenna, the son of Quinn McKenna, acquired a Predator mask and wore for Halloween as a costume.
 Of course, that didn't make him a Predator child.
 However, it was later revealed that the Predators are prone to kidnap human children and harvest certain DNA traits for their own species.
-In this case, the Predators were interested in the high intellect of the boy, or his Asperger syndrome.
+In this case, the hybrid Predators were interested in the high intellect of the boy, or his Asperger's syndrome.
 It makes little sense, but maybe they wanted to enhance their intelligence by leaving the negative traits of the syndrome away.